-Housing support welcomed, but supply solutions still a WIP
+Housing support welcomed but supply solutions still a work in progress

 The Real Estate Institute of Queensland (REIQ) has welcomed the immediate support to sustain tenancies, but says there’s still a lot of work to be done to address housing supply, in response to the Housing Summit Outcomes Report released today.

 REIQ CEO Antonia Mercorella said the immediate financial housing support, to be released prior to Christmas, would come as a welcome relief to the Queensland community.

 “The $48.5 million towards housing support, including tenancy sustainment, loans and grants, will benefit the most vulnerable in our community by helping to keep a roof over their head and reducing cost-of-living pressures over Christmas,” Ms Mercorella said.

 “Given we’re facing the tightest rental market in memory, we all hoped to see some immediate support come out of the Summit to provide some reprieve, so this is certainly a welcome announcement.”

 Ms Mercorella said the report laid-bare the complexities of the housing issues Queensland is facing.

 “No stakeholders at the Housing Summit were under the illusion that there would be an overnight fix to the housing crisis, but there was a clear willingness and urgency in the room to see the rubber hit the road,” she said.

 “This report indicates that clearly there are matters still being explored that are a work in progress and in some respects that speaks to the complexity of the housing crisis.